bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-crazyflie-brushless.md

 While not recommended, you can fasten your legs/guards on the PCB using the long (silver) screws.
 This will prevent the legs/guards from detaching during a crush, which could potentially damage the Crazyflie.

+Removing the legs/guards can be a bit tricky.
+An easy approach is by using the propeller tool to release the clips, as shown in the video below.
+Be careful not to damage any of the motor cables.

+{% tutorialVideo /videos/removing_guards.mp4 %}

 {% endsi_step %}

 {% si_step attach the rubber pad %}